 In some cases you may need to see what a site is sending out for Find requests.
 This is useful for identifying areas in need of caching or reducing the number of queries.

 - In order for Fiddler to catch requests from Find, it needs to be a proxy or the man in the middle of the requests.
-Add a proxy to the web.config below the <system.net> tag.
+Add the proxy within <system.net> tags within the <configuration> section.
+Note that after this change the site will give a search error until Fiddler is run.

 <defaultProxy enabled = "true" useDefaultCredentials = "true">